5 Things You Might Not Know About Me.

 I wish I was half as clever as her, but for now, I will content myself with sharing her work and making sure birthing women get to benefit from her wisdom through me.

-You’ll love my classes, they are individualised, positive, and the focus is on you, your partner, and your baby.
+You’ll love my classes, workshops, and consultations.
+They are individualised, and positive, and the focus is on you, your partner, and your baby.

 I would love to help you get the experience you want.